 - EMT104- Basic Emergency Medical Technology (9 Credits)

-**You do not need to be certified as an EMT to qualify for the academy, however, if your EMT certification is expiring during the academy, please make every effort to complete all refresher courses prior to the start of class due to the nature of the coursework and time needed to be successful during the academy.**
+**You only have to have passed the EMT course prior to the start date of the academy class, you do not need to be certified as an EMT to qualify for the academy.
+However, we highly recommend completing the ceritifcation process prior to the start of the academy due to the nature of coursework and studying required during the academy.
+For those already certified as an EMT, if your EMT certification is expiring during the academy, please make every effort to complete all refresher courses prior to the start date of the academy class due to the nature of coursework and studying required during the academy.**

 - FSC105- Hazardous Materials/First Responder (3 Credits)